 I maintain a paper practice in all of these areas and I am happy to draft legal documents and give advice as needed, at short notice if necessary.

-I will endeavour to respond initially to all enquiries the next working day.
-If appropriate, we will then arrange a free 30 minute discussion about the nature of your potential case, following which we will seek to agree the best way to progress your case and how we will divide the work between us.
+If appropriate, we will arrange a free 30 minute discussion about the nature of your potential case, following which we will seek to agree the best way to progress your case and how we will divide the work between us.

 In complex cases and certain other situations, you may need to seek the help of a solicitor.
 If that is appropriate, I will help you to find an appropriate solicitor to join our team.